Amid rift with China, will the NBA be forced to apologize?

 Clearly, that wasn't enough.

-"I don't know Daryl personally.
-I am sure he's a fine NBA general manager, and I will take at face value his subsequent apology that he was not as well informed as he should have been," Tsai said in an open letter to fans in which he tried to shed light on the Chinese perspective when it comes to Hong Kong.
-"But the hurt that this incident has caused will take a long time to repair."
+"The hurt that this incident has caused will take a long time to repair," Tsai said in an open letter to fans in which he tried to shed light on the Chinese perspective when it comes to Hong Kong.

 The question is, how long?